shaunokeefe/resume/readme.md

 - Handled **product management** and **product roadmap**, pushed for addition of a formal Product Manager position, and worked with PM to design a system for managing roadmap
 - **Managed relationships** and planning for third party integrations and partnerships
 - Pushed for increased focus on **analytics** and **customer relationship management** using **Mixpanel** and **Intercom**
 - Delivered multiple new products in short timeframe.
-Pushed for MVP where possible and used evidence based decision making
+Pushed for MVP where possible and used evidence-based decision making
 - Managed planning and expansion of product from Victoria into NSW

 ## Landchecker ##